Fareway

 Fareway Stores, Inc. is a Midwest grocery store chain based in Boone, Iowa.
-It operates 131 grocery store locations in Iowa, Illinois, Minnesota, Nebraska, South Dakota, Kansas, and Missouri.
+It operates 137 grocery store locations in Iowa, Illinois, Minnesota, Nebraska, South Dakota, Kansas, and Missouri.

-Fareway provides service and food distribution in the Midwest.

-Some Fareway stores open as early as 7:00 a.m. and stay open as late as 9:00 p.m., but all are closed on Sundays and open until 5:00 p.m. on major holidays.
+History

+On May 12, 1938, Paul S. Beckwith opened the first Fareway store in Boone, Iowa located at 624 Story Street.
+Beckwith chose the name "Fareway" as he emphasized treating customers and employees fairly.
+By 1950, there were 6 locations across Iowa.

+On February 23, 1964, a massive fire caused $1 million in damages to the original Fareway store and warehouse in Boone.

+In 2013, Fareway expanded and opened its first store outside of Iowa, opening a store in Tea, South Dakota.

 In December 2018, Fareway announced a new plan to help eligible full-time employees pay off their student loan debt.
 This benefit gives $100 a month with an upper limit of $5,000 total.
 This adds Fareway Stores, Inc. to the roughly four percent of companies across the nation that offer employee benefits concerning student loan debt.

+In 2024, Fareway moved their headquarters from Boone, Iowa to Johnston, Iowa.
+The current CEO, Reynolds Cramer, officially announced the company's departure from Boone in 2023.